Cameronsplaze/AWS-ContainerManager/README.md

 - See how to run multiple of the **same** game. (vanilla and modded MC server).
 Will use the same ports on VPC maybe?
 Is changing ports required?
 Might just work as-is, because different instance IP's.

 - Let `cdk deploy` take a path to a config file.
 Stores a lot of what's in [vars.env.example](./vars.env.example), on a per-stack basis.
 Add another way to pass env-vars in through CLI too though, not just file.
 1) For passwords.
 2) For `EULA=TRUE`, in case we can't have that in the example.
-  - Maybe the stack prefix is the name of the file?
-Then the file can set the domain prefix. (`minecraft-java.conf` -> `minecraft.example.com`, you can choose not to have the `*-java`.
-Stack name would be `minecraft-java-ContainerManager-Stack`).
+  - Maybe the stack prefix the same as domain prefix? (`minecraft-java.conf` -> config: `id:minecraft` -> `minecraft.example.com`, you can choose not to have the `*-java`.
+Stack name would be `minecraft-ContainerManager-Stack`).
 Have the leaf stack be in an `if`, that only runs if you supply a file.
 If they just want to update the base stack then, it just won't see the leaf.
+This still doesn't let you use the same config on multiple stacks though.
+    - Maybe pass domain as another arg? `--config <path> --id minecraft`?
+Then use `id` for both the domain and stack name?
+You can also store a default in the config file.

     ```python
     # Pseudo-code, maybe something like this will work?
     base_stack = BaseStack(app, "BaseStack", env=env)
     if cdk.args.config_file:
+      config = yaml.safe_loads(dk.args.config_file)
+      id_name = cdk.args.id or config.get("id") or raise ValueError("Need to pass id in config or as arg") # not sure if this syntax actually works
       config_name = config_file.split(".")[0]
-      leaf_stack = LeafStack(app, f"{config_name}-LeafStack", env=env config_file=config_file, base_stack=base_stack)
+      leaf_stack = LeafStack(app, f"{id_name}-LeafStack", env=env config=config, base_stack=base_stack)
     ```

+    - For loading the config, wrap around `yaml.safe_loads`.
+Looks like there's a package that supports env vars already [here](https://github.com/mkaranasou/pyaml_env).
+There's probably others too.
+Check if this is apart of the yaml standard.
+Double check how `docker compose` does it too, they'll probably have good syntax too.

 ## Phase 4, Get ready for Production!